qunderriner/E-rate/README.md

 ## Data

 Our data came from the universal service administrative company’s [open data portal](https://opendata.usac.org/browse?category=E-rate&limitTo=datasets).
+The data is stored in a PostgreSQL database on Heroku.